 Q: I am addicted to LiChess Tools and I am afraid later on you will fill it with ads, premium features and EULAs that allow you to remove my kidneys.
 Can you address my fear?

 A: Like everything on this blog, it will always remain free.
 And not free as in "until someone else buys it" or free as in "watch videos and it's free" or free as in "I will fill your screen with junk", but completely utterly free.
 Like LiChess, I guess.
 Also, it doesn't connect to any external services or capture any user data.
 For now!
 Muhahahaha!
-Later on it might need some external services for extra features that you ask for, but I hope it doesn't.
+Later on it might need some external services for extra features that you ask for, but I hope it won't have to.

 Q: How long did it take you to write this?